bwv988/archlinux_notes/README.md

 ### UEFI

-Boot directly into the kernel, no GRUB etc.
+Boot directly into the kernel, no GRUB etc. Took a while to remove the Windows bootloader and recovery partitions, too.

 ### Dropbox